juanalytics/tussi/README.md

 ## 6. Testing

 ### API Testing
-All API endpoints are now accessible through the API Gateway:
+All API endpoints are now accessible through the API Gateway from both web and mobile clients:

 **Authentication:**
 - `POST /api/auth/register`